tri-cods/github-pages/sections/commandline.md

 [<<< Previous](examples.md) | [Next >>>](gitconfig.md)
 # Review of the Command Line

+In this session, we'll be using the command line (terminal, bash) from the Command Line workshop.
+We'll also use your text editor and your browser.
+We'll be moving between these three spaces throughout the workshop.
+You may want to use (command + tab) or (ctrl + tab) to move quickly between the three windows on your desktop.

-We'll be using the command line in this session, so let's review some command line basics first, including navigation.
+To begin with, we'll review some command line basics, including navigation.
 For more on the command line, review the [materials for the command line session](https://github.com/DHRI-Curriculum/command-line).

 ## Accessing the Terminal